mchelen/docker/docs/sources/userguide/usingdocker.md

 port) on port 49155.

 Network port bindings are very configurable in Docker.
-In our last example the `-P` flag is a shortcut for `-p 5000` that makes port 5000 inside the container to a high port (from the range 49000 to 49900) on the local Docker host.
+In our last example the `-P` flag is a shortcut for `-p 5000` that maps port 5000 inside the container to a high port (from the range 49000 to 49900) on the local Docker host.
 We can also bind Docker container's to specific ports using the `-p` flag, for example: